 It goes without saying that cancer—and the treatment of cancer—affects nearly every aspect of one’s life.
 In addition to the physical and emotional toll that many cancer patients face, cognitive functioning is another area of concern, especially for seniors who may already be experiencing memory loss.
-To support our residents and home care seniors who currently have or have overcome cancer, Spring Hills is pleased to offer a dedicated Oncology Wellness Program.
+To support our home care seniors who currently have or have overcome cancer, the Spring Hills Home Care Service Wellness Team is pleased to offer a dedicated Oncology Program.
 Through this program, we offer a holistic approach to dementia and cancer care, built upon education, healthy socialization, and tailored forms of therapeutic recreation.

 Educating Seniors & Relatives on Cancer Care & Recovery

 Every patient is different and will feel the effects of cancer differently.
-To help our seniors and their families better understand the intricacies of their unique situation, our caregivers strive to be a resource, able to educate family members on what they can expect when it comes to cancer, memory loss, and additional symptoms that their loved one may face.
+To help our home care recipients and their families understand the intricacies of their unique situation, our caregivers strive to be a resource, able to educate family members on what they can expect when it comes to cancer, memory loss, and additional symptoms that their loved one may face.

-Through the insight of skilled caregivers, members of the Spring Hills family can learn how to properly manage the effects of cancer and chemotherapy, such as:
+Through the insight of skilled caregivers, members of the Spring Hills private home care community can learn how to properly manage the effects of cancer and chemotherapy, such as:

-- Chemo Brain—Also referred to as “chemo fog” or “chemotherapy-related cognitive impairment,” this contion is marked by a change in cognitive ability, sometimes memory loss, as a result of chemotherapy.
+- Chemo Brain—Also referred to as “chemo fog” or “chemotherapy-related cognitive impairment,” this condition is marked by a change in cognitive ability, sometimes memory loss, as a result of chemotherapy.

 - Terminal Restlessness—This condition, also called terminal delirium, is common among patients in advanced stages.
 Those experiencing this condition may experience feelings of agitation, confusion or cognitive decline, and physical or emotional restlessness.